Sahidev1/myVM/README.md

 This repository contains the VM Logisim file as well as an assembler for the VM.

-Note that this project is work in progress.

 # VM logisim architecture
 The virtual machine system consists of a virtual computer and 3 IO devices.
 The IO devices are a logisim keyboard used for reading input, a logisim TTY to print characters, and a logisim led matrix.
 The virtual computer consists of a